 Miss FEATHERSTONE, Edie MacDonald's tango teacher, who is, initially, assumed to be a new lesbian friend of Marilyn MacDonald.
 Portrayed by Diana Davidson.

 Sally FIELDING FINLAYSON, the pregnant, "marriage of convenience" bride of Don Finlayson, who was to bring him respectability and vice versa.
-She was expecting Sir Arnold Ashton's baby and, unable to cope with her predicament, Don's homosexuality and the return of his former partner, Paul Mathews, Sally takes an overdose of sleeping pills.
-Don is prevented from rescuing her in time and Sally dies before she can receive medical attention.
+She was expecting Sir Arnold Ashton's baby and is unable to cope with the secrecy Sir Arnold demanded.
+Don's homosexuality and the unexpected return of Don's former partner, Paul Mathews, propels Sally deeper into depression.
+She takes an overdose of sleeping pills, expecting Don to rescue her in time, but he is waylaid.
+Sally dies before she can receive medical attention.
 Portrayed by Christina Danielle.

 Carol FINLAYSON, an air hostess and Don's younger sister, who comes to stay with him during a difficult period she's having with her fiancé, Brad Hilton.
 After commencing work as a waitress in Norma's Bar, Carol has an affair with Dudley Butterfield, Don’s longtime lover.
 Portrayed by Paula Duncan.